Jay Semmons, LICSWA

 Jay Semmons’s Therapist Disclosure Statement <<< (Clickable)

 In particular, I am an advocate for LGBTQIA+ youth due to the intersectionality of the lack of autonomy given to youth and the high need of being more autonomous with one’s life when living as a queer person in the United States.
-We are often trained not to discuss politics in therapy, but for many clients, the political has forcibly become personal.
-I always want to be a safe space where clients can express their feelings on politics without having to get stuck in the 24/7 news cycle, endless online arguments, or even have to expose themselves to any other risks.
+We are often trained not to discuss politics in therapy, but for many clients in a variety of minority groups, the political landscape and rising facism in America has only become more personal and invasive to our daily lives, making it an unavoidable reality for those unshielded by white, heteronormative privilege.
+I always want to be a safe, secure space where clients can examine their feelings on the world and their lives without having to get stuck in the toxic 24 hour news cycle, endless draining online arguments, or risk exposure to actively hostile forces in their community just so their voice can be heard.

-In my free time, I enjoy time with my friends and family; a strong community I have nurtured over the years, where we enjoy traveling, playing dungeons and dragons, and being the supports we all need for the struggles we all face throughout our lives.
+In my free time, I enjoy time with my friends and family; a strong community I have nurtured over the years, where we enjoy traveling, playing dungeons and dragons, and being a supportive member of my own community so as to show up for the people who matter most to me.

 Specialties and areas of focus